au-ts/libvmm/examples/virtio/README.md

 The block device is emulated by a virtualised driver in a separate Linux virtual machine.

-The system has two Linux guests that act as clients of the virtIO devices.
+In order to show device sharing, the system has two Linux VMs that act as clients.
-They are the same and have the same resources, but have separate sets of Linux images and root file systems to ease experimentation when you only wish to modify a single client.
+The two client VMs have the same resources and are identical.

 The example currently works on the following platforms:
 * QEMU ARM virt